This course is available in the Classroom and via Teams

-Data protection law requires that personal information must be processed in a manner that ensures appropriate security.
+Data Security Course Overview: Data protection law requires that personal information must be processed in a manner that ensures appropriate security.
 When it comes to regulatory enforcement, a failure to comply with this obligation is one of the most frequent infringements identified by the Data Protection Commission resulting in fines and sanctions for organisations.
 It is not always obvious what measures should be taken by organisations to comply with this obligation and to avoid regulatory sanction.

 This session looks at the practical steps that organisations need to take to keep personal data safe, to ensure compliance with their obligations, and to meet regulator expectations.
 It concentrates on how to avoid breaches from a legal and practical point of view, as well as considering the implications of any breach that might occur.

-- analysis of the legal requirements for keeping personal data secure
+Key aspects of this session include: - analysis of the legal requirements for keeping personal data secure

 - a review of recent Data Protection Commission decisions setting out its recommendations for GDPR compliance